- TLDR

 Client Segment: Single-family offices, multi-family offices, RIAs, foundations

 QPLIX delivers SaaS solutions for family and investment offices, wealth management, banks, and asset managers.
 The software maps liquid and illiquid asset classes, and accommodates various client structures, consolidating all investment data into the database.
-Users can access real-time reports and analytics through the web portal or app.
+Users can access reports and analytics through the web portal or app.

 Swimbird